dannygallardo/ai-case-study/README.md

 **How did the idea for the company (or project) come about?**

-In the early days of deep learning, Alexandr noticed he used the same algorithm for face emotions and whether or not his food is missing in the fridge.
+In the early days of studying deep learning, Alexandr noticed he used the same algorithm for face emotions and whether or not his food is missing in the fridge.
 Nothing changed, the code and algorithms was the same, only the data was changing the performance of the algorithm.
 This made him realize that the underlying data was what was impacting the model.
 He asked himself what the building blocks would be that would change the technology, and he decided data was the major component that would drive AI.